Praveenvermatech/Custom-Validator-in-Rest-API/README.md

 http://localhost:9091/h2
 required password from properties file.

+# How to create Jar
+First install gradle from this command: #apt get install gradle

+Now you can run this command: #./gradlew build

+If JAVA_HOME path is not set
+use this command: export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64/

+Then #export PATH=$JAVA_HOME/bin:$PATH

 # How to create Docker image
 First install docker in your system
 - Goto the terminal run - #docker build .